deejay1399/deejay1399/README.md

 🏛️ Contributed to government and business websites.

-⚡ Experienced with React, Flutter, PHP, Supabase, PostgreSQL, MySQL, Odoo, and WordPress.
+⚡ Experienced with React, Flutter, PHP, Supabase, PostgreSQL, Firebase, MySQL, Odoo, and WordPress.

 🎯 Currently focused on: